syncfusion-content/wpf-docs/wpf/Hub-Tile/Overview.md

 ## Key Features

-* HubTile –Supports tile feature similar to the tile feature of Windows Desktop and Windows Phone.
-It also supports various transition effects.
-It also provides support for displaying secondary content.
+* HubTile – Supports tile feature similar to Windows Desktop and Windows Phone.
+It also supports various transition effects and also provides support for displaying secondary content.

-* PulsingTile – Supports tile feature similar to music and video tile in Windows Phone.
+* PulsingTile – Supports tile feature similar to music and video tiles in Windows Phone.
 The control allows the content to be zoomed in/out and translates the content across the x-axis and y-axis.

 * Grouping - Support for grouping multiple tiles together.